How to Create a Viable Ideology

 But hunter-gatherers lose confrontations with pastoralists and agricultural societies.
 It’s a great way to live, but more dense societies were better at violence, so hunter-gatherers were forced to the margins.

 Whatever your society is like, it has to be able to win confrontations.
-However your ideology organizes your society, even if that ideology produces a much more enjoyable society to live in than your competitors, if it can’t win in either the long or short term against its competitors, you’ve got a problem.
+However your ideology organizes your society, even if that ideology produces a much more enjoyable society in which to live than your competitors, it must be able to persist in either the long or short term against its competitors.
+Otherwise, you’ve got a problem.

 Time-scale matters.
 An ideology that produces a society that lasts for 150 years of pretty wonderful life then loses to someone better at violence might look pretty damn good to most of us.